kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ##### Integration tests

 Integration tests will be added to ensure the following:
-* An error is returned if `--disable-kubelet-cert-cn-validation` is set but `KubeletCertCNValidation` feature flag is not enabled.
+* An error is returned if `--enable-kubelet-cert-cn-validation` is set but `KubeletCertCNValidation` feature flag is not enabled.
+* An error is returned if the feature `KubeletCertCNValidation` is enabled, `--enable-kubelet-cert-cn-validation` is set to true but `--kubelet-certificate-authority` is not set.
 * Validation for custom certificates works if feature flag is not enabled.
-* Validation for custom certificates works if feature flag enabled and `--disable-kubelet-cert-cn-validation` is set to true.
+* Validation for custom certificates works if feature flag enabled and `--enable-kubelet-cert-cn-validation` is not set or set to false.
-* Validation for custom certificates fails if feature flag enabled and `--disable-kubelet-cert-cn-validation` is set to false or not set.
+* Validation for custom certificates fails if feature flag enabled, `--kubelet-certificate-authority` is set and `--enable-kubelet-cert-cn-validation` is set to true.
-* Validation for kubernetes issued certificates works if feature flag enabled and `--disable-kubelet-cert-cn-validation` is set to false or not set.
+* Validation for kubernetes issued certificates works if feature flag enabled,  `--kubelet-certificate-authority` is set and `--enable-kubelet-cert-cn-validation` is set to true.

 ##### e2e tests